 SEMI (Waldale) 2005-2014

 Waldale-made SEMI plates followed around 2005 starting at SM, skipping past SN and SP then to SR followed by SX, SY, SZ and the first few TA series plates, confirmed as high as TA-17-95.

-Confirmed as low as TA-18-78, Waldale-made SEMI plates appeared on the full-graphic Friendly base, still with sticker boxes.
+Confirmed as low as TA-18-78, Waldale-made SEMI plates appeared in 2014 on the full-graphic Friendly base, still with sticker boxes.

 Apportioned variations were discovered on both CT and PSV trailers in 2009.
-The plates shown in use in the photos above are the only ones I've ever seen.
+The plates shown above are the only two I've ever seen.
 Update: PSV TL plates no longer issued as of 3-1-19 and existing plates are replaced with CT-TL as they come up for renewal in 2019.